YAM Ensemble

 ... is the Yiddish word for “sea,” inspired by the shared musical repertoire of the Black Sea and Mediterranean regions; and the fluid, ever-evolving nature of folk music and culture.

 The first edition of YAM Ensemble took place in the summer of 2024, when we travelled to Agios Lavrentios, Thessaloniki, Weimar, Erfurt, and Eisenach (see some photos here).
-In the summer of 2025, thanks to Erasmus+ funding from the European Union, we were able to learn and perform together in Turkey, Greece and Germany!
+In the summer of 2025, thanks to Erasmus+ funding from the European Union, we were able to learn and perform together in Turkey, Greece and Germany.
+Please find photos from 2025 here

 What to expect as a participant?